 The Office of Academic Support supports all law students-from Orientation through the bar exam-with time management coaching, study strategies, peer mentoring, supplements and other study aids, study-skills training, and exam practice and feedback.
-The Office and lending library are located at 126F in the Dean of Students suite, and you can reach out to Director Chenay Weyble at any time to schedule a meeting.
+The Office and lending library are located at 126F in the Dean of Students suite.
+You can reach out to schedule a meeting or to learn more about Academic Support at: https://community.lawschool.cornell.edu/student-life/academic-support/.